Quilt Instructions for the Beginning Quilter

 The 1/4" seam allowance (it's not uncommon to see it abbreviated in quilt patterns as SA) is standard for all types of

-It's big enough to hold the patches together and small enough to reduce bulk and save fabric.
+It's big enough to hold the patches together.
+Small enough to reduce bulk and save fabric.

-Learning to sew an accurate 1/4" seam is the first step to enjoyable quilting.
+Sewing an accurate, reliable 1/4" seam is the first step to enjoyable quilting.

-Your blocks will fit together easily and finish up square.
+With it our blocks fit together easily and finish up square.
 Quilting is a pleasure because they lay flat.

 All because of an accurate seam allowance.